the-events-calendar/gigpress/trunk/readme.txt

 == Changelog ==

+= 2.3.15 =

+* Fixed timezone bug which affected some users when upgrading to 2.3.14

 = 2.3.14 =

 * Added a new setting to choose the timezone used to determine upcoming/expired shows